Open Source Databases

 Sample use case

 Airbnb is a community marketplace that allows property owners and travelers to connect with each other for the purpose of renting unique vacation spaces around the world.
 Airbnb moved its MySQL database to Amazon Relational Database Service (Amazon RDS) because it simplifies much of the time-consuming administrative tasks typically associated with databases.
 Amazon RDS allows difficult procedures, such as replication and scaling, to be completed with a basic API call or through the AWS Management Console.
 Learn more »

 Grab is an online transportation network and technology company with the goal to make transportation accessible to everyone.
-Grab is available across six countries in Singapore, Malaysia, Indonesia, Thailand, Vietnam and Philippines.
+Grab is available across six countries in Singapore, Malaysia, Indonesia, Thailand, Vietnam, and Philippines.
 By using Amazon Redshift and Amazon ElastiCache for Redis, Grab is able to use real time data computation and data streams to support 1.5 million bookings in Southeast Asia.
 Learn more »

 Trimble is a global leader in telematics solutions.
 They had a significant investment in on-premises hardware in North America and Europe running Oracle databases.
 Rather than refresh the hardware and renew the licenses, they opted to migrate the databases to AWS.
-They ran the AWS Schema Conversion Tool to analyze the effort, and then migrated their complete database to a managed PostgreSQL service on Amazon RDS.
+They ran the AWS Schema Conversion Tool to analyze the effort, and then migrated their complete database to a managed PostgreSQL database on Amazon RDS.
 Learn more »